 The official statistics can be based on their own administrative registers.
 Then these costs for data collection and maintenance of the register system do not burden the official statistics.
 Instead, they are charged to other activities within the authority.
 The costs that in these cases are reported in the official statistics can be compared to the tip of the iceberg.
 In cases where the statistics are not based on an authority's own administrative register, the statistics are instead based on registers that have often been purchased from other authorities or from other forms of data collection such as questionnaires or interviews.
-This type of data collection form applies to other products in the official statistics.
-No products are based on Statistics Sweden's own registers.
-Statistics

-Sweden purchases or receives registers from other authorities.
-These registers usually require a good deal of examination and editing work, since Statistics Sweden is in charge of linking and matching data from different registers.
+At Statistics Sweden, no products are based on their own administrative registers.
+Statistics Sweden purchases or receives registers from other authorities.
+These registers usually require a good deal of examination and correction work, since Statistics Sweden is in charge of linking and matching data from different registers.
+See footnote for information on the amount of statistics based on registers.